nitindixit03/Snake-game/README.md

-# "I created a classic Snake game using HTML, CSS, and JavaScript.
+# I created a classic Snake game using HTML, CSS, and JavaScript.